-(1) X Stayed Suspension:

-- (a) Respondent must be suspended from the practice of law for a period of one year. - i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii) Standards for Attorney Sanctions for Professional Misconduct. - ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. - iii. 🔲 and until Respondent does the following: - (b) 🖾 The above-referenced suspension is stayed.
+- (1) X Stayed Suspension: - (a) Respondent must be suspended from the practice of law for a period of two (2) years. - and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and present fitness to practice and present learning and ability in the law pursuant to standard 1.4(c)(ii) Standards for Attorney Sanctions for Professional Misconduct. - ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. - iii. and until Respondent does the following: - (b) The above-referenced suspension is stayed. - (2) Probation:

-(2) \boxtimes Probation:

-Respondent must be placed on probation for a period of one year, which will commence upon the effective date of the Supreme Court order in this matter.
+Respondent must be placed on probation for a period of two (2) years, which will commence upon the effective date of the Supreme Court order in this matter.
 (See rule 9.18, California Rules of Court)